Nisha0202/haveninn-client/README.md

 1. Clone the frontend from [GitHub](https://github.com/Nisha0202/haveninn-client.git).
 3. Navigate to the cloned directory and install dependencies using `npm install`.
 5. Use your web app's Firebase configuration
+6. Since the server side is hosted in the cloud, the client side can function without local server setup.
-6. Start the development server with `npm run dev`.
+7. Start the development server with `npm run dev`.